matsim-vsp/episim-cologne-inputs/README.md

  Release according to data protection provision "Open Data Agreement of 11.07.2022" between Senozon Deutschland and the VSP department at the TU Berlin.

 EPISIM-MODEL OF THE VSP DEPARTMENT AT THE TU BERLIN:
-# The usage and download of the following open available files are only allowed for an epidemiological simulation of Berlin.
+## The usage and download of the following open available files are only allowed for an epidemiological simulation of Cologne.
-# Do not use the files for other simulations.
+## Do not use the files for other simulations.

 The open availbale model includes a 25 percent sample.
 The code for running the simulation is also open available under: https://github.com/matsim-org/matsim-episim
 More information you find on our website: https://covid-sim.info/